tudelft/event_orin_drone/README.md

         - MAVLink Router
     - FC `telem2` (soldered on FC) -> `/dev/ttyTHS3`: UART closest to center of carrier board
         - uXRCE agent to ROS
+    - For both, we'll use a baudrate of 3000000 (PX4 max, see [here](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#SER_TEL1_BAUD))
+        - No need to set it here, but be sure that the UART port/wires can support this
+        - If too much, use something like 921600

 #### `jetson-containers`